Art4/json-api-client/docs/objects-link.md

 ### Properties

 _[Symbols definition](objects-introduction.md#symbols)_

+You can use the [Accessable interface](objects-introduction.md#value-access) to access this properties.

 |     | Key | Value | Note |
 | --- | --- | ----- | ---- |